nareshng/Simultaneous-Jackknife-Empirical-Likelihood/README.md

 | `R/06_make_figures.R` | Regeneration of the four manuscript figures from result tables |
 | `R/99_run_all.R` | Driver for real-data, diagnostic, and manuscript-scale workflows |

-The eight R files are complementary; none is an obsolete duplicate.

 ## Software requirements